gwaredd/reflector/README.md

 ```
 git clone https://github.com/gwaredd/reflector.git
 ```
 Now move the reflector code into the clang tools source tree (`llvm/tools/clang/tools/reflector`).
-It will be build as part of the llvm project.
+It will be built as part of the llvm project.
 ```
 mv reflector/llvm/tools/clang/tools/reflector/ llvm/tools/clang/tools/
 ```
-**NB:** use `move` on windows.
+**NB:** `move` on windows.

 **Make the things!**

-If you are on a UNIX like environment (e.g. osx) you can use cmake to generate make files like this ...
+If you are on a UNIX like environment (e.g. OSX) you can use cmake to generate make files like this ...

 ```bash
 mkdir build